 Interstitial Pulmonary Fibrosis

-Diffuse parenchymal lung disease (DPLD) & Interstitial lung disease (ILD) are a group of lung diseases that affect the tissue and spaces around the air sacs (interstitium) in the lungs (alveoli).
-This family of various lung disorders occurs as an injury to the lungs that fails to heal correctly for multiple reasons.
+Diffuse parenchymal lung disease (DPLD) & Interstitial lung disease (ILD) are groups of lung diseases that affect the tissue and spaces around the air sacs (alveoli) in the lungs (interstitium).
+This family of lung disorders arises from lung injury that fails to heal properly for various reasons.
 Areas of the lungs that are prone to injuries include:

 - Pulmonary capillary endothelium